 I recently read a post on Tales From a Bar Stool on SA’s brief encounter with a millionaire, Bruce*.
 The man she explains in her post is too common of what I have witnessed of many wealthy men in the finance/mining industry of Vancouver – rich, married (or in a relationship), and always on the prowl to find a new female plaything.
 Both of the men simultaneously hitting on SA were taken, one even with children, but their relationship status surely didn’t stop any of them from sending her “unfavourable innuendos” between rounds at Glowbal and bottle service at Republic.
-Reading the post made me wonder, do married men act this way because they feel that their financial status entitle them to adultery?
+Reading the post made me wonder, do married men behave badly and act this way because they feel that their financial status entitle them to adultery?

 Let’s take this a few steps back to some of my own experiences.
 Back in the day, I used to work in the event and party promotion business.
 In my years of working at nightclubs, hosting VIP guests, and mingling with various types of partying Vancouverites, I witnessed a lot of different types of men.
 I’ve seen well-known, established businessmen act like A.D.D. ridden assholes after snorting lines of coke, I’ve seen married men disrespect any sort of monogamous vows after a few drinks, and I’ve heard millionaires (who were married with children), proposition women with a high-rolling lifestyle if they take up being their side-fling.
 Out of the different types of men I’ve seen, I have to say, the ones I saw behaving the worst (in Vancouver) were the men who were of the higher income bracket.
 There is no statistical data to back this up, my observation comes purely from looking at the kinds of men who behave the worst publically (cheat, abuse substances, objectify and disrespect women, etc).
 My observations lead me to question, is a man’s income tied to such behaviour?
 Do certain income brackets and industries breed certain socially acceptable behaviours and character in men?